jhpce-jhu/jhpce_mkdocs/docs/slurm/monitoring.md

 1. Look at their output and error files
 2. Look at files they wrote to
 3. The command `seff jobid` for a given jobid will report on RAM and CPU efficiency.
+4. The `reportseff` command provides a way to inspect multiple jobs that match some criteria.
+See [our page](../slurm/tips-reportseff.md) about it.
-4. Use `sacct` to inspect parameters about the job, including their "exitcode"
+4. Use `sacct` to inspect parameters about the job, including their "exitcode", memory usage, nodes used, etc. See [our page](../slurm/tips-sacct.md) about it.

 Exit codes are poorly documented, unfortunately.
 See [this section](../slurm/tips-sacct.md#exit-error-codes) of the sacct tips page for what is known.